 - Axonotmesis – Nerve is damaged but partially remains intact.
-There is some degeneration due to injury, but nerve also attempts to repair itself.
-There is a good chance of a partial recovery, but high likelihood of some lasting issues.
+There is some degeneration due to injury, but the nerve also attempts to repair itself.
+There is a good chance of a partial recovery, but a high likelihood of some lasting issues.

 - Neurotmesis – There is a complete nerve transection and/or injury, and chances of recovery are poor without surgical repair.

 - Ruptures – Ruptures occur when the nerve itself is torn.
 This type of stretch injury always requires medical intervention, usually by splicing a nerve taken from another part of the infant’s body and grafted to the damaged area.
 A rupture injury will not heal on its own.